Sahiyo: History

 Sahiyo (the Bohra Gujarati word for 'saheliyo,' or friends) was founded in 2014 by five women: Mariya Taher, Aarefa Johari, Priya Goswami, Insia Dariwala, and Shaheeda Tavawalla-Kirtane, who strongly opposed the ritual of 'khatna' or female genital cutting (FGC) in the Dawoodi Bohra community.
 Sahiyo partnered with national and international NGOs such as German-Iraqi NGO Wadi, WeSpeakOut, Orchid Project, Tostan, and Breakthrough.
 In December 2015, the organization was officially established.

 In 2017, Sahiyo produced a report of female circumcision being practiced in the Dawoodi Bohra community, as well as by other Muslim sects.
 In November of the same year, Sahiyo attended the European Forum to Build Bridges on FGM to encourage transnational cross-border cooperation on opposing FGC globally.

-From 19–21 January 2018, Sahiyo hosted the first annual U.S. Dawoodi Bohra Anti-Female Genital Cutting Activist Retreat in the United States and India.
+From 19 to 21 January 2018, Sahiyo hosted the first annual U.S. Dawoodi Bohra Anti-Female Genital Cutting Activist Retreat in the United States and India.
 Its purpose was to allow activists to share their experiences and build solidarity.
 Sahiyo was recognized by the Population Reference Bureau as one of "six inspiring organizations" working to fight FGC.
 In September 2018, Sahiyo founder Aarefa Johari and Aysha Mahmood won the 2017 Laadli Media and Advertising Award for Gender Sensitivity for their work on Sahiyo's investigative report on the prevalence of FGC in Kerala.

 In 2019, Sahiyo established a U.S. Advisory Board to guide its organizational direction.
 In February 2019, Sahiyo investigators found a clinic in Kozhikode that practiced FGM.
 In March, Sahiyo hosted its second annual Activists' Retreat, both in Mumbai and in New York, for women concerned about FGC in the Bohra community.
 That same year, Sahiyo was one of three winners in the ViiV Healthcare #EndFGM Positive Action Challenge, which supports innovative interventions to end FGC.
-From 16–19 March, Mariya Taher represented Sahiyo at the Women Deliver 2019 Conference in Copenhagen, Denmark, where she spoke on a panel highlighting the prevalence of FGM globally, speaking specifically about the Dawoodi Bohra community both in India and across the world.
+From 16 to 19 March, Mariya Taher represented Sahiyo at the Women Deliver 2019 Conference in Copenhagen, Denmark, where she spoke on a panel highlighting the prevalence of FGM globally, speaking specifically about the Dawoodi Bohra community both in India and across the world.
 For the first time, a pre-conference on FGM was held on 2 June, the day before the conference began.